 Germany seeks to encourage the global dialogue on social questions and seize related opportunities.
 The Member States address that task within the scope of the United Nations Commission for Social Development, which is the competent body for, inter alia, questions related to elderly people, youth, family affairs and social integration.
 The United Nations Commission on the Status of Women addresses all questions related to equality policy at international level.
 The BMFSFJ has the lead responsibility for both commissions and participates in negotiating the pertinent resolutions.

-The Ministry is equally committed to the rights of elderly people as well as the living conditions of the young.
-It prepares and supervises the work related to the meetings of the UN Open-Ended Working Group on Ageing and participates in its meetings.
+The Ministry is equally committed to the rights of older persons and the living conditions of young people.
+It prepares and supervises the work related to the UN Open-Ended Working Group on Ageing, including participating in the meetings and the follow-up process as well as the work done by UNECE Standing Working Group on Ageing.
 Regarding the field of children's rights, the United Nations Convention on the Rights of the Child has set important standards for the encouragement, participation and protection of children and young people.
 On behalf of the Federal Government, the Federal Ministry for Family Affairs is in overall charge of issuing periodical reports on the progress made in implementing children's rights in Germany and submits them to the United Nations Committee on the Rights of the Child.

 The World Programme of Action for Youth with its three main topics 'Youth in the global economy', 'Youth in civil society' and 'Youth and their well-being' is a resolution adopted by the United Nations General Assembly and consequently a political declaration of intent.
 It comprises a political framework and practical guidelines for national activities and international support for improving the life circumstances of young people.
 Two UN Youth Delegates represent the youth in Germany at the Third Committee of the United Nations General Assembly and the Commission for Social Development.